core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20123.md

 `func (o *InlineResponse20123) HasStatus() bool`

 HasStatus returns a boolean if a field has been set.

+### GetConfigParams

+`func (o *InlineResponse20123) GetConfigParams() OrganizationsOrganizationIdInventoryOnboardingCloudMonitoringPrepareConfigParams`

+GetConfigParams returns the ConfigParams field if non-nil, zero value otherwise.

+### GetConfigParamsOk

+`func (o *InlineResponse20123) GetConfigParamsOk() (*OrganizationsOrganizationIdInventoryOnboardingCloudMonitoringPrepareConfigParams, bool)`

+GetConfigParamsOk returns a tuple with the ConfigParams field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigParams

+`func (o *InlineResponse20123) SetConfigParams(v OrganizationsOrganizationIdInventoryOnboardingCloudMonitoringPrepareConfigParams)`

+SetConfigParams sets ConfigParams field to given value.

+### HasConfigParams

+`func (o *InlineResponse20123) HasConfigParams() bool`

+HasConfigParams returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)